SpongePowered/SpongeDocs/source/contributing/spongedocs.rst

 hard.
 If you're having issues with it we suggest that you join our `forums <https://forums.spongepowered.org/>`_ or `#SpongeDocs <ircs://irc.esper.net:6697/#spongedocs>`_ on Esper.net and ask for help there.

-The Sponge Documentation is licensed under the `Creative Commons - Share-Alike license <https://creativecommons.org/licenses/by-sa/4.0/>`_.
-Art assets are held under the related `Creative Commons - Non Commercial, No Derivatives license <https://creativecommons.org/licenses/by-nc-nd/4.0/>`_.
-Contributions implicitly accept this licensing.
+The Sponge Documentation is licensed under the `Creative Commons - Share-Alike license
+<https://creativecommons.org/licenses/by-sa/4.0/>`_.
+Art assets are held under the related `Creative Commons -
+Non Commercial, No Derivatives license <https://creativecommons.org/licenses/by-nc-nd/4.0/>`_.
+Contributors implicitly accept this licensing.

 Style Guide
 ===========